snakemake/snakemake-lang-vscode-plugin/README.md

     - threads
     - resources
     - log
-    - config
+  - [`config`](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#configuration) is a dict that contains the configuration values and can be accessed everywhere

 - Functions:
-  - Built-in helper functions are available for use without needing to import them
+  - Various [built-in helper functions](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#helpers-for-defining-rules) are available for use without needing to import them

 </details>